 Business expansion into foreign fields can present a wealth of opportunities.
-However, as soon as you start employing abroad, international payroll processing becomes an important challenge that too many businesses struggle to overcome.
+However, as soon as you start employing workers abroad, international payroll processing becomes an important challenge that too many businesses struggle to overcome.

-Domestically, getting payroll right should be a given, but as soon as you have a need for global payroll, be it one employee or 1,000 employees, or in one country or 10 countries, managing your international payroll processing becomes a complicated task.
+Domestically, getting payroll right should be a given, but as soon as you have a need for a global payroll, be it one employee or 1,000 employees, or in one country or 10 countries, managing your international payroll processing becomes a complicated task.
 The complexity often results in failing processes.

-The Challenges Faced in Streamlining International Payroll Processing
+Challenges in International Payroll Processing

 Processing rules and costs vary wildly from country to country, whilst tracking payments in multiple countries and languages requires expertise and technological intelligence.

 Considering the potential damage to a company’s reputation, employee trust and audit risk, international payroll processing should be high on a company’s agenda but all too often isn’t.
 For many companies, global workforce management is carried out in-house.
 ERP (enterprise resource planning) solutions are largely conducted in-house, but they can be costly and inefficient to implement in countries where an organization has just a handful of employees.

-Streamlining Made Eassy
+Streamlining Made Easy

 Deciding how to manage your international payroll process is not to be taken it lightly.
-Regardless of country or workforce size, you need an international payroll process that guarantees compliance across borders, a centralized intelligent automated process, ease of use, and reporting insights that add value to your operation.
-Using a single global payroll service provider offers a customized and streamlined solution for all your international payroll process needs, freeing your time, energy and resources to focus on moving your company forward.
+Regardless of country or workforce size, you need an international payroll solution that guarantees compliance across borders, a centralized intelligent automated process, ease of use, and reporting insights that add value to your operation.
+It requires a system that offers a degree of flexibility to ensure that each local jurisdiction, with its own employment laws and regulations are complied with fully.